How to use tcp for mouth ulcers

 These ulcers can vary in size and shape, and are often round or oval with a white or yellowish appearance surrounded by a red border.
 They can occur as a single sore or in clusters.

-See also How to check if a skip has a permit
+See also How to write recommendations in a report

 Mouth ulcers can be caused by a variety of factors, such as: